 Queen West boast a wide variety of housing stock, from imposing detached Victorians to modest semi-detached worker’s cottages, from low-rise rental apartments to airy warehouse loft conversions.
 The area has seen a steady influx of new stacked townhouse complexes and high-rise luxury condominiums.
 With designers, artists, techies and other cultural elites clamouring to live and work in this trendy strip of Toronto.
 Development and revitalization will continue, boosting property values to unprecedented levels.

 The Queen streetcar runs 24-7 and links to the Yonge-University-Spadina subway line.
 Buses run north along major arteries, linking to the Bloor-Danforth subway.

 Easy access to Lakeshore Boulevard and the Gardiner Expressway make getting in and out of the city convenient for drivers.

 University Avenue to the east, Dufferin Street to the West, Dundas Street to the north, King Street to the South.

-Queen West is the trend everyone wants in on.
-That’s why our Gluzberg team has kept our eyes on this neighbourhood for years, allowing us to have identified many opportunities for property owners to increase their portfolios.
-Although our main focus is premier property management, we are always looking out for appealing investment opportunities for our clients.
+Toronto’s Queen West is the trend everyone wants in on.
+That’s why our Gluzberg Property Management team has kept our eyes on this neighbourhood for years, allowing us to have identified many opportunities for property owners to increase their portfolios.
+Although our main focus is premier Toronto property management, we are always looking out for appealing investment opportunities for our clients.
 We understand that our clients have different interests, and so if a property becomes available that best suits your portfolio, we won’t hesitate to contact you.

 It all starts with access.
 We source deals with our internal team as well as regularly partnering with high net worth individuals, family offices…